Space traffic management

 Space traffic management is defined by the International Academy of Astronautics (IAA) as "the set of technical and regulatory provisions for promoting safe access into outer space, operations in outer space and return from outer space to Earth free from physical or radio-frequency interference."

 Space traffic includes launch vehicles, as well as orbiting objects such as satellites of all sizes and the International Space Station.
-Space debris risk mitigation is major concern, due to the fact that collision with space debris can destroy vehicles and other space assets.
+Space debris risk mitigation is major concern because collision with space debris can destroy vehicles and other space assets.

 Policy Making

 Policy making can be performed on a different scales on a national level and on an international level, to establish international cooperation that will coordinate the activities of all nations to avoid collision, space debris, and the loss of space assets and services.
 The United Nations bureau most concerned with space traffic management is the United Nations Office for Outer Space Affairs (UNOOSA).